September 13, 2024

 5. Investor Relations

-Role of Controller Experience in Becoming a Tech CFO
+Role of Controller Experience in Becoming a CFO in Tech

 Cledara’s analysis reveals that approximately 40% of tech CFOs held controller or similar positions (such as Chief Accounting Officer) at some point in their careers.
 This high percentage underscores the importance of strong accounting expertise in the path to becoming a CFO.